Thousands without power in Puget Sound area amid windy weather

 The wind advisory was also in effect until noon for the Seattle, Everett, Tacoma and Bellevue areas.

 The strong winds are to blame for the widespread outages, said Melanie Coon, Puget Sound Energy spokesperson.
-Recent rainfall has saturated the soil, making it easier for winds to topple trees onto powerlines, Coon said.
+Recent rainfall has saturated the soil, making it easier for winds to topple trees onto power lines, Coon said.

 Hardest-hit areas include parts of King, Pierce and Thurston counties, she said.
 Crews have been working all day to assess damage and restore power.